The joy of being l'intrepida - Itch.world

 The joy of being l’intrepida

-Over 800 people take part, choosing routes of 42, 85, or 120 kilometers (26, 53, or 75 miles).
-Lest one still thinks that this might not be too difficult, bear in mind that only steel-framed bikes prior to 1987 are allowed, and that riders must be dressed in vintage clothing.
+It happens every October.
+Over 900 people take part, choosing routes of 42, 85, or 120 kilometers (26, 53, or 75 miles).
+Lest one still thinks that this might not be too difficult, bear in mind that only steel-framed bikes prior to 1987 are allowed, and that riders must wear vintage clothing.
 Forty percent of the ride is on unpaved roads, and there are loads of hills.
 Plenty of scenic rest stops (some in front of castles) are provided, well stocked with wine, vin santo, pastries, and pasta.
-In the seven years since it started it has grown to being second only to the L’Eroica vintage bicycle rally in terms of participants and prestige.
+In the twelve years since it began it has grown to being second only to the L’Eroica vintage bicycle rally in terms of participants and prestige.

-They approached L’Intrepida with focus and caution—practice rides to get used to the rented vintage bikes, checking and rechecking all aspects of the equipment, pouring over maps.
-As the day approached, I could see Dee getting more and more worried, especially as she’d be doing the route by herself.
+As the day approached, I could see her getting more and more worried, especially as she’d be doing the route by herself.
 We planned out what would happen if she had a flat tire or became too tired.
 She’d call me with her coordinates and I’d pick her up.

 We went back home and waited.
-By afternoon friends slowly started to arrive back as they finished their routes.
+By afternoon our friends slowly started to arrive back as they finished their routes.
 I kept checking my phone to see if I’d missed a call from Dee, but there was nothing.
 The 85-kilometer group arrived back, full of stories.
-Then the 120-kilometer participants, exhausted, but having had a wonderful time.
+Then the 120-kilometer participants stumbled in, exhausted, but having had a wonderful time.
 All agreed it had been their favorite rally ever.
 Still no Dee, though.
 We were all starting to get worried.

-We decided to go back to the square to scour for signs of our missing friend.
-And there was Dee, at the center of a circle of a dozen older men, laughing as they toasted her with prosecco.
+We decided to go back to the square to look for signs of our missing friend.
+And we found her, at the center of a circle of a dozen older men, laughing as they toasted her with prosecco.
 Turns out she’d been adopted by a group of Italian friends who were riding together in the rally.
 The fact that they spoke no English, and Dee spoke no Italian, turned out to be irrelevant.
 They communicated partially through songs, like “California Girls,” describing her.
 One man indicated he was from Milan but preferred the countryside.
 Unable to express more about why he liked to get out of the city, he sang a line from “The Sound of Silence.”

 No Comments